softprops/lambda-rust/README.md

 Tags for this docker follow the convention `softprops/lambda-rust:{version}-rust-{rust-stable-version}' Where rust-version is a stable version of rust.

+You can find a list of available docker tags [here](https://hub.docker.com/r/softprops/lambda-rust/)

 You can also depend directly on `softprops/lambda-rust:latest` for the most recently published version.

 ## 🤸 usage